1. thinkSPAIN

 Start planning well in advance when moving your pets to Spain with you.
 Photo: Canva

-Non-EU/EEA citizens are recommended to obtain an International Driving Licence from their home country before moving to Spain.
-This will allow them to drive on Spanish roads before they have obtained proof of legal residence.
-Once you become resident, you may need to exchange your home country licence for a Spanish version, as explained later in this article.
+Non-EU/EEA citizens are recommended to obtain an International Driving Licence from their home country before moving.
+This allows you to drive in Spain before you have obtained proof of legal residence — for full details on what is permitted, see our guide to driving in Spain with a licence from another country.
+Once resident, you may need to exchange your licence for a Spanish one, and we explain how to exchange a foreign driving licence in Spain step by step.

 Register on the padrón